 Pancit palabok is a Filipino noodle dish made with thin rice noodles and a savory orange sauce, then topped with shrimp, eggs, tinapa, chicharon, and green onions.

 Pancit palabok usually uses thinner noodles and sauce spooned over the top.
-Pancit malabon usually uses thicker noodles and tends to have more seafood.
+Pancit malabon usually uses thicker noodles and usually have more seafood.

 Pancit luglug is very similar to pancit palabok.
-One main difference is the noodles.
-Luglug is often made with thicker noodles.
+The main difference is that the noodles are usually mixed with the sauce.
+"Luglug" means to dip or rinse in water.

 You can use noodles labeled for palabok, but thin rice noodles or bihon are easier to find and cook faster.